SSDS-Croatia/SSDS-2020/Day-4/README.md

 ## Day 4 - Large-scale Graph Mining and Summarization ([Danai Koutra](https://web.eecs.umich.edu/~dkoutra/))

-On the fourth day of the school you will learn about methodologies for large-scale graph analytics.
+On the fourth day of the school you will learn about data science methodologies for large-scale graph analytics.

 ### Lecture materials and outline